CFDResearch-HATCH2020/unity-imu-example-game/README.md

 This project will get you started on a very simple game driven by a MetaWear IMU sensor.

+The key functionality provided in this project is in Assets/Plugins/Android/MetaWearPlugin.jar.
+This jar file enables Unity to communicate with the MetaWear IMU sensor.

 ## Instructions

 1. Install Unity (2019 recommended)